 (including all the ALPS DEMO Processors)

 The MTK8227L.
-MT8227L and the AC8227L processors are all effectively the same cores found in a huge number of android headunits.
+MT8227L and the AC8227L processors have the same cores in many Android headunits.

-There are questions that should be asked before buying an android headunit…..
+Some questions should be asked before buying an Android headunit…..

 Some of them are answered here.

 Is the 8227L a good processor for an android head unit?

 No. The 8227L is a very slow processor by modern standards and uses.